Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 We split the simulations into two scenarios: 1) theoretical simulations (graphical description in Fig.~\ref{fig:unrealistic}) and 2) realistic simulations (graphical description in Fig.~\ref{fig:realistic}).
 We describe both scenarios next.

 \textbf{Theoretical simulations.} We simulate a 30-taxon phylogenetic tree using the \texttt{rtree} function from the R package \texttt{ape} \citep{ape} that randomly splits edges until the desired number of leaves is attained.
 This tree represents the true community of microbes.
 We generate the true matrix of regression coefficients ($\mathbf B \in \mathbb R^{30 \times 30}$) by flipping a biased coin for every entry $b_{ij}$ to determine if the edge connecting nodes $i$ and $j$ is an influential edge.
 We vary the probability of influential node as $\pi=0.3, 0.8$ as already mentioned above.
-If the edge is indeed set as influential, the entry $b_{ij}$ is sampled from a Normal distribution with mean $\mu = 0.3$ or $0.8$ and variance equal to $1.0$.
+If the edge is indeed set as influential, the entry $b_{ij}$ is sampled from a Normal distribution with mean $\mu = 0.8$ or $1.6$ and variance equal to $1.0$.

 For each sample, we randomly select $k$ (set as $8,15$, or $22$) microbes out of the 30 total microbes.
 We build the adjacency matrix for that sample using the phylogenetic distance between microbes.
 That is, the entry $a_{ij}$ is equal to the inverse of the phylogenetic distance between microbe $i$ and microbe $j$ if both microbes are present in the sample (and zero otherwise).
-Note that we are not estimating the phylogenetic tree for a given sample given that we are not simulating sequences, and thus, we are ignoring estimation error in the phylogenetic pipeline at this point.
+Diagonal entries $a_{ii}$ are set to zero - we do not consider the presence-absence of microbes in the theoretical simulations.
+Note that we are not estimating the phylogenetic tree for a given sample given that we are not simulating genetic sequences, and thus, we are ignoring estimation error in the phylogenetic pipeline at this point.
 Future work will incorporate this type of error to assess its implications downstream (see Discussion).

-For each sample, we calculate the phenotype $y_i$ as the Frobenius product between $\mathbf B$ and the adjacency matrix for that sample $\mathbf A_i$ plus a Gaussian random error with mean zero and variance of $1.0$.
+For each sample, we calculate the phenotype $y_i$ as the Frobenius inner product between $\mathbf B$ and the adjacency matrix for that sample $\mathbf A_i$ plus a Gaussian random error with mean zero and variance of $1.0$.
 Because the generation of the phenotype follows the same model as the Bayesian Network Regression, we denote this scenario as ``theoretical".

 We vary the sample size as $n=100,500$.
 The whole simulation process is illustrated in Fig.~\ref{fig:unrealistic} and the mathematical details are described in the Appendix.